What To Do When Your Partner Is Socially Awkward Or Less Naturally Social

 - Be polite and respectful.

 - Accept that if it's a touchy issue for them, there may be no way you can phrase your concerns in a way that doesn't upset them.
-Some issues are important enough that you have to risk this anyways.
+Some issues are important enough that you have to risk this anyway.

 - When they respond, genuinely try to hear their perspective, and not insist your view is the only correct one.
 For example, they may feel their behavior is just a legitimate variation in how people act, and not a flaw.
 Or they could describe what it's like to be in their shoes, and how changing for them isn't as simple as just wishing it were so.